How to Steep Black Tea?

 Steeping tea involves infusing tea leaves in hot water to extract flavors, aroma, and beneficial compounds.

-The ideal steeping time is influenced by factors like tea leaf size, water temperature, water quality, and tea-to-water ratio.
+The ideal steeping time is influenced by factors such as tea leaf size, water temperature, water quality, and the tea-to-water ratio.

 Steeping Times for Different Black Teas